A little about us...

 - Facilitation of vocational training options, assistance in job seeking, follow-up support for transition into employment and support in transition from shelter-care to independent living

-We were originally set up from the UK in 2000 and worked with NGOs in Nepal since 1997.
+We were founded from the UK in 2000 and worked with NGOs in Nepal since 1997.
 Aware of a lack of person-centered support, Asha started to run its own grassroots programs since 2008.
-The programs in Nepal are run by our team of dedicated Nepali women, working on the ground, fighting for the rights of women and girls in Nepal.
+The programs in Nepal are now run by our team of dedicated Nepali women, working on the ground, fighting for the rights of women and girls in Nepal.

 Asha Nepal registered as a Non-Governmental Organization (NGO) in Nepal in 2008, to work with women and children whose lives have been disrupted by gender-based violence in the form of trafficking, sexual abuse, sexual exploitation, domestic slavery and severe domestic violence.